Agoric/documentation/main/glossary/README.md

 ## AssetHolder
 [Purses](#purse) and [payments](#payment) are AssetHolders.
 These are objects that contain [amounts](#amount).

+## Board (Agoric Board)
+The Board is a basic bulletin board type system where users can post an Id for a value and others can get the value just by knowing the Id.
+You can make an Id known by any communication method; private email, an email blast to a mailing list or many individuals, buying an ad on a website, tv program, or newspaper, listing it on a website, etc.

 ## Brand
 Identifies the kind of [issuer](#issuer), such as "quatloos", "moola", etc. Brands are one of the two elements that make up an [amount](#amount).